 - General Best Practices

-Explaining what makes your school great sounds like an easy task to most passionate independent school professionals.
+Explaining what makes your school or district great sounds like an easy task to most passionate marketing and communications professionals.
 After all, you know first hand all the things — big and little — that make your school stand apart from the rest.

 Tips for Creating a School Value Proposition